mrocklin/thesis/sympy-inference.md

     Implies(Q.integer, Q.real)
     Implies(Q.natural, Q.positive)

-For efficiency forward chaining from these axioms is done at code-distribution time and lives in a generated file in the source code, yielding a second set of generated implications that contains, for example
+For efficiency, forward chaining from these axioms is done at code-distribution time and lives in a generated file in the source code, yielding a second set of generated implications that contains, for example

     Implies(Q.natural, Q.real)